UWCubeSat/found/README.md

 - Execute the executable (`./build/bin/found`)
 - Execute the test suite (`./build/bin/found-test`)

-If you modify the local copy of this repository, only the last 2 instructions need to be repeated (unless you have `cd`'ed into another folder)
+As this repository uses GNU Make to generate its artifacts, you'll need to rerun `make` everytime you change the code.

 # Usage
 FOUND is still in development!
 Come back in about 3 to 6 months to see how to run FOUND.